scipy/scipy.org/content/en/install.md

 [Miniforge] is the recommended way to install `conda` and [`mamba`], two Conda-based environment managers.
-You can then install SciPy from conda-forge as follows:
+After creating an environment, you can install SciPy from conda-forge as follows:

     conda install scipy # or
     mamba install scipy